 On a cold day in February, 1948, a small DC-3 took to the skies over Wilmington, North Carolina enroute to Cincinnati, Ohio with intermediate stops in Southern Pines, Charlotte and Ashville, North Carolina, Tri-Cities, Tennessee and Lexington, Kentucky.

-Piedmont Flight 41 was carrying one paying passenger, founder T.H.
+Piedmont Airlines Flight 41 was carrying one paying passenger, Piedmont's founder T.H.
 Davis who was not yet 30 years old and a handful of local dignitaries.

-August 5th, 2019, marked the 30th anniversary of the merger with US Airways (formerly USAir) and the end of scheduled operations as Piedmont Airlines.
+August 5th, 2021, marks the 32nd anniversary of the merger with US Airways (formerly USAir) and the end of scheduled operations as Piedmont Airlines.
 On September 27, 2005, US Airways was purchased in bankruptcy by America West Airlines.
 A merger of the two airlines' FAA operating certificates occurred on September 25, 2007 (the US Airways certificate survived), ending the 24-year history of the America West Airlines name.
 On December 09, 2013, US Airways and American Airlines merge to form American Airlines Group, operating today as the NEW AMERICAN AIRLINES since October 16, 2015.

 We invite you to sit back, relax and enjoy the web site